Classification of Burns

 What are the classifications of burns?

-severe they penetrate the skin's surface.
+on how deeply and severely they penetrate the skin's surface.

-is red, painful, dry, and with no blisters.
+site is red, painful, dry, and with no blisters.
 Mild sunburn is an example.
 Long-term

-is no sensation in the area since the nerve endings are destroyed.
+the area since the nerve endings are destroyed.